pingcap/docs/scale-tidb-using-tiup.md

 > **Note:**
 >
 > TiUP is the recommended method to scale a TiDB cluster.
-Support for Ansible was deprecated in TiDB v4.0 and removed starting with TiDB v5.0.
+Support for TiDB Ansible was deprecated in TiDB v4.0 and the TiDB Ansible documentation has been removed since TiDB v5.0.

 To view the current cluster name list, run `tiup cluster list`.